-The Initial Offer Period may be extended or shortened by the Directors at their discretion and in accordance with the requirements of the Central Bank.
+The Initial Offer Period may be extended or shortened by the Directors or the Manager at their discretion and in accordance with the requirements of the Central Bank.

 Subsequent Offer

 After closing of the Initial Offer Period for a Class, all further Shares of the Class will be issued at their Net Asset Value per Share.